lee2998p/Embedded2/README.md

 [![Build Status](https://travis-ci.com/PurdueCAM2Project/Embedded2.svg?branch=master)](https://travis-ci.com/PurdueCAM2Project/Embedded2)

 # Embedded Computer Vision 2
 System is used to detect usage of Personal Protection Equipment (PPE), specifically goggles, in labs that require them.
-System is ran on Jetson Nano and uses a Rasspberry Pi camera to record footage in the lab.
+System is ran in real time on Jetson Nano and uses a Rasspberry Pi camera to record footage in the lab.
 To ensure individual privacy is protected, system obfuscates faces after detection and classification.
 Images are stored in a remote storage drive and image metadata are stored on a SQL database.

 #### Features
 * Retinaface based SSD performs face detection